usaid-cs/yesterday-i-learned/js-javascript.md

 - If the builder pattern allows the `.` in `.foo()` to be the first character for the line, then `,` can also be the first character in an object for the sake of having smaller diffs.
 - Because of the unique, abusive relationship you have with JS, [`string` does not autobox completely to `String`](https://stackoverflow.com/questions/17256182/what-is-the-difference-between-string-primitives-and-string-objects-in-javascrip), and `typeof`ing the two yields different results.
 - On [why `null` is of type `object`](https://stackoverflow.com/questions/5076944/what-is-the-difference-between-null-and-undefined-in-javascript#comment9782995_5076962): "You may wonder why the `typeof` operator returns `'object'` for a value that is `null`.
 This was actually an error in the original JavaScript implementation that was then copied in ECMAScript.
 Today, it is rationalized that `null` is considered a placeholder for an object, even though, technically, it is a primitive value."
+- To tail-call optimise your recursive functions, ensure your last return statement consists solely of [a single function call](https://hackernoon.com/es6-tail-call-optimization-43f545d2f68b) to the same function.

 ## Deferred API